CircuitVerse/Interactive-Book/docs/Combinational/N-Bit Parallel Adder & Subtractor.md

 ## Introduction

 The Full Adder is capable of adding only two single-digit binary number along with a carry input.
-But in practice, we need to add binary numbers which are much longer than just one bit.
-To add two n-bit binary numbers we need to use the n-bit parallel adder.
+But in practice, you need to add binary numbers which are much longer than just one bit.
+To add two n-bit binary numbers you need to use the n-bit parallel adder.
 It uses several full adders in cascade.
 The carry output of the previous full adder is connected to carry input of the next full adder.